Mario & Luigi: Bowser's Inside Story: Gameplay

 Bowser is a playable character, with his own set of skills in exploration and combat.

-Gameplay alternates among three characters: Mario and Luigi, who are controlled together on the bottom screen using the A and B buttons, and Bowser, who is controlled on the top screen with the X and Y buttons.
+Gameplay alternates among three player characters: Mario and Luigi, who are controlled together on the bottom screen using the A and B buttons, and Bowser, who is controlled on the top screen with the X and Y buttons.
 There are two main worlds: the overworld, which is played in an overhead view, and the world inside Bowser's body, which is a 2D side-scrolling world.
 Although most of the game is played with Mario and Luigi inside Bowser and Bowser himself in the overworld, Mario and Luigi also have opportunities to visit the overworld via warp pipes as the game progresses.
 Bowser can travel between different areas of the overworld using portals known as "Chakroads", which are hidden under objects that only Bowser can destroy, such as trees and boulders.
 Gameplay typically alternates between controlling the brothers and controlling Bowser.
 Some sections involve direct interaction between the brothers and Bowser.

 The battle system from the previous two games is reused with Bowser as a playable character.
 Bowser's battles are similar to Mario and Luigi's, although Bowser specializes in punching and breathing fire.
 During Bowser's battles, he can inhale defenses and enemies from the top screen.
 Any inhaled enemies enter his body, where Mario and Luigi fight them.
 Mario, Luigi, and Bowser have their own sets of special attacks that cost "SP" to use.
 Bowser's special attacks utilize the touchscreen.
 Mario and Luigi can unlock abilities by finding sets of attack pieces, while Bowser can earn new abilities by rescuing his caged minions or by finding living, kitten-like blocks called Blitties.